 15 Biggest Sunscreen Mistakes

 By now, you probably know that you should use sunscreen every day both to help reduce your risk of skin cancer and to prevent pesky wrinkles, dark spots, and other signs of premature aging.
+But if you’ve been following the news, you might have seen the FDA’s warning that sunscreen could potentially be dangerous.
+It’s true that the FDA announced that we don’t know enough about the long-term effects of some sunscreens.
+Dermatologists, however, still say that lathering up before spending time outdoors is a must—despite these new concerns.
+“Sunscreen is one of the major components of sun protection,” Noelani González, MD, an instructor of dermatology at the Mount Sinai Icahn School of Medicine in New York City, explained to Health.
 Yet even people who do slather it on religiously make potentially dangerous mistakes.
 Here are the most common ways you're messing up with sunscreen—and how to truly protect yourself from UV rays.

 You wait until you're outside to apply sunscreen